HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

 **Important: First finish the Begin Fix steps, as we need MTD to be set up properly before OEM initramfs could be started from TFTP**

-This error seems to be fixable ONLY by using OEM Web UI flash (unless you know which partition to backup and how and which bytes to edit.
-I couldn’t figure it out).
+This error seems to be fixable ONLY by using OEM Web UI flash (unless you know which partition to back up and how and which bytes to edit.
+I could not figure it out).

 To do that, we are going to do the opposite of what we did just now: Use OEM initramfs to flash OpenWRT first.

-* Get the OEM converted sysupdate file if you haven’t already (see Prepare the OEM sysupdate)
+* Get the OEM converted sysupgrade file if you haven’t already (see Prepare the OEM sysupgrade)

-* Rename the `sysupdate.bin` to `test.bin` so we could boot from it using
+* Rename the `sysupgrade.bin` to `test.bin` so we could boot from it using

-* Boot from TFTP, follow the steps in Prepare the initramfs image file (but using `sysupdate.bin` as `test.bin` instead of kernel image)
+* Boot from TFTP, follow the steps in Prepare the initramfs image file (but using `sysupgrade.bin` as `test.bin` instead of kernel image)

   * If you end up with